LarsAndreasEk/GarminConnectClient/README.md

 ﻿Garmin Connect Client for .NET
 ==============================

+This is a basic client for Garmin Connect that supports searching for activities and exporting activities to TCX, KML and GPX.

 API documentation provided by Garmin
 ------------------------------------
 Unfortunately the API documentation is difficult to find, not complete and contains errors.